 However, in short, it is possible to apply glazes to unfired clay if the clay is bone dry when the glaze is applied and if the glaze has a high clay content.
 Having a high clay content in the glaze makes it less likely that the glaze will flake off during the firing process.

-One of the disadvantages to single fire glazing is that the pottery ware has a higher chance of cracking or exploding in the kiln.
+One of the disadvantages of single fire glazing is that the pottery ware has a higher chance of cracking or exploding in the kiln.
 Whilst bisque firing does require patience, you do stand a greater chance of your pottery remaining intact at the end of the process.